 Biodiesel Boosts Revenue for Iowa’s Farmers

-A recent study conducted by Cardno ENTRIX economist John Urbanchuk shows that biodiesel production has a positive economic impact on farmers in Iowa by boosting net profits for Iowa’s crop and livestock producers.
+A study conducted by Cardno ENTRIX economist John Urbanchuk shows that biodiesel production has a positive economic impact on farmers in Iowa by boosting net profits for Iowa’s crop and livestock producers.

 The increased demand in soybean oil also reduces the cost of some feed ingredients, benefitting Iowa’s livestock producers.
 Due to the biodiesel industry, soybean meal costs are reduced by more than 13 percent and distillers grains costs are reduced by 5 percent.
 Nearly 72 percent of all biodiesel produced in Iowa in 2012 was produced from soybean oil.
 This demand for soybean oil benefits Iowa’s farmers by raising the price of soybeans by more than 8 percent, and increasing the price of corn by more than 5 percent.
 For an Iowa farmer with 400 acres each of corn and soybeans, this would equate to a more than 9 percent increase in net profits.

 In addition to soybean oil, the biodiesel industry also used roughly 250 million pounds of animal fats in 2012.